dwarvesf/handbook/memo/level-up-your-markdown-memos.md

 We all know a picture is worth a thousand words, and screenshots are like tiny picture warriors fighting for clarity.
 But not all screenshots are created equal.

 - **Display images with incorrect aspect ratio:** Design your images in a horizontal rectangular frame with an aspect ratio of `21:9`, `16:9`, or `4:3`.
 Avoid using vertical rectangles as it will enlarge the image and affect the layout of your document.
-- **Low Resolution:** A blurry or pixelated screenshot can be frustrating and impede understanding.
+- **Low resolution:** A blurry or pixelated screenshot can be frustrating and impede understanding.
 Make sure the screenshot resolution is high enough to clearly.

 Lots of people use different screenshot tools, kind of like having a favorite app for every task.
 For instance, on my Windows, I rock ShareX, while on Mac, [Cleanshot](../guides/take-better-screenshots-on-mac.md) is my go-to.
 Because different tools offer different features!
 The point is, if you need more than the basics, there's a whole world of screenshot tools out there to explore.
 They cater to all sorts of needs, from quick captures to fancy edits.